-- 1. You are an active Participant; and - 2.
-You have been granted leave by your Employer under the FMLA.
+- 1. You are an active Participant; - 2.
+You have been granted leave by your employer under the FMLA; and - 3.
+The required contributions are made to the Health & Welfare Fund on your behalf during your leave.

-Unpaid FMLA leave is generally granted only for the following reasons:
+FMLA leave for 12 weeks is generally granted only for the following reasons:

 - 1. Birth, adoption, or placement of a child with you for adoption; - 2.
 Care of a seriously ill spouse, parent or child; - 3.
 Your serious Illness; or - 4.
-You have an urgent need ("qualifying exigency") for leave because your spouse, son, daughter or parent is on active duty in the armed services in support of a military operation.
+You have an urgent need for leave because your spouse, son, daughter or parent is on active duty in the armed services in support of a military operation.

-In addition, you may be able to take up to 26 weeks of unpaid leave during any 12-month period to care for a service member in the U.S. armed services.
-The service member must be:
+In addition, under the FMLA, you may be able to take up to 26 weeks of unpaid leave during any 12-month period to care for a service member.
+The service member must:

-- 1. Your spouse, son, daughter, parent, or next of kin; - 2.
-Undergoing medical treatment, recuperation, or therapy for a serious illness or injury incurred in the line of duty while in military service; and - 3.
-An outpatient or on the temporary disability retired list of the armed forces.
+- 1. Be your spouse, son, daughter, parent, or next of kin; - 2.
+Be undergoing medical treatment, recuperation, or therapy, for a serious illness or injury incurred in the line of duty while in military service; and - 3.
+Be an outpatient, or on the temporary disability retired list of the armed services.

-If you have been granted FMLA leave by your Employer, your Employer must notify the Health and Welfare Fund Office to prevent you from losing eligibility.
+If you have been granted FMLA leave by your employer, your employer must notify the Health & Welfare Fund Office and you and your employer must continue to pay to prevent you from losing eligibility.
 You may wish to notify the Fund Office yourself, but you are not required to do so.
-Your Employer must verify your eligibility for benefits while on leave before the Health and Welfare Fund will provide benefits.
+Your employer must verify your eligibility for benefits while on leave, and your employer must pay for your extended eligibility before the Health & Welfare Fund will provide benefits.

-If you return to work within 12 weeks, you will not lose health care coverage.
-If you do not return to work within 12 weeks, you will then qualify to continue your coverage under COBRA Continuation Coverage.
+If you return to work within 12 weeks (or 26 weeks, if applicable), you will not lose health care coverage.
+If you do not return to work within 12 weeks (or 26 weeks, if applicable), you will then qualify to continue your coverage under COBRA Continuation Coverage.
 You may self-pay for COBRA Continuation Coverage for up to 18 months.

-The FMLA requires your Employer to inform you of your rights and obligations under this law.
-You should ask your Employer if you have any questions about FMLA leave.
+The FMLA requires your employer to inform you of your rights and obligations under this law.
+You should ask your employer if you have any questions about FMLA leave.
 In general, to be eligible for FMLA leave, you must:

 - 1. Have worked for one Contributing Employer for at least 12 months; and - 2.
 Have worked for one Contributing Employer for at least 1,250 hours over the previous 12 months; and - 3.
-Work at a location where your Employer employs at least 50 employees within a 75-mile radius.
+Work at a location where your employer employs at least 50 employees within a 75-mile radius.

-Your eligibility for leave under the Family and Medical Leave Act is determined by your Employer.
+Your eligibility for leave under the Family and Medical Leave Act is determined by your employer.
 If you and your Employer disagree over your eligibility or coverage under FMLA, your benefits will be suspended until the disagreement is resolved.
-The Fund will not intervene in any Employer-employee disputes.
+The Fund will not intervene in any employer-employee disputes.